amchappell9/vette-tracker-services/README.md

 See the [project structure](docs/structure.md) for more information on the layout of the project.

-## TODOs
+## API TODOs

 - ~~Separate business logic from handlers~~
 - ~~Use Interfaces~~
-- Create custom errors and error handling
+- ~~Create custom errors and error handling~~
+- Logging
 - Configuration - move database configuration to a dedicated config file

-- Logging
 - Testing
-- Caching
+- ~~Caching~~
-- Input sanitization
+- ~~Input sanitization~~
+- OpenAPI Spec generation

+## Larger TODOs

+- Modify UI to call these services
+- Integrate with Clerk API for authentication and authorization
+- Figure out how to deploy to Digital Ocean droplet
+- Implement a CI/CD pipeline to autodeploy changes
+- Figure out how to deploy a dev and prod instance on the same droplet